Derek Thomas (politician): Political career

+Parliamentary career

+Thomas was elected to Parliament as MP for St Ives at the 2015 general election with 38.3% of the vote and a majority of 2,469.

-Thomas supported the Leave campaign in the 2016 European Union Referendum.
+He supported the Leave campaign in the 2016 Brexit referendum.

-Thomas once again contested the St Ives seat in the 2017 general election, his campaign including a visit by Secretary of State for Environment, Food and Rural Affairs Andrea Leadsom to his Penzance office.
-He went on to be re-elected with an increased vote share, but a diminished majority of 312.
+At the snap 2017 general election, Thomas was re-elected as MP for St Ives with an increased vote share of 43.2% and a decreased majority of 312.

-In April 2019, Thomas was criticised for saying that Cornwall has a National Park on the Lizard Peninsula during a debate he secured to discuss 'Effect of the 25 Year Environment Plan on World Health', when in fact the area is a National Nature Reserve and an Area of Outstanding Natural Beauty.
-Despite this error the debate was positively received by MPs and led to Thomas being invited to apply to the Environmental Audit Committee by its Chair Mary Creagh MP.
+In April 2019, Thomas was criticised for stating untruthfully that Cornwall has a National Park on the Lizard Peninsula during a debate he secured to discuss 'Effect of the 25 Year Environment Plan on World Health', when in fact the area is a National Nature Reserve and an Area of Outstanding Natural Beauty.
+Despite this error the debate was positively received by MPs and led to Thomas being invited to apply to the Environmental Audit Committee by its Chair Mary Creagh.

 In May 2019, Cornish MPs received local scrutiny following release of expenses figures for that year, Thomas claimed £184,937, therefore making him Cornwall's "second most expensive MP" after Steve Double.
 Thomas said: "Having run my own business before being elected an MP, I am acutely aware of the need to keep a close eye on what is being spent.
 I constantly look at ways of reducing my expenses but believe my claims are very reasonable for an MP representing a constituency in the extreme south west of the country”.

 In June 2019, Thomas supported the establishment of a Marine Conservation Zone west of Land's End, calling the move a "big step forward".

 In the House of Commons, he sits on the Environmental Audit Committee and the Work and Pensions Select Committee having previously sat on both the Health and Social Care Select Committee and the Science and technology Select Committees.

-Thomas is currently the Chair of the following All-Party Parliamentary Groups: Brain Tumours, Vascular and Venous Disease, and Axial Spondyloarthritis.
+Thomas is currently the Chair of the following All-Party Parliamentary Groups: Brain Tumours, Vascular and Venous Disease, and Axial spondyloarthritis.
 As well as chairing those APPGs, Thomas is Vice Chair for the following APPG groups: Post Office Group, UK Islands Group and Home Electrical Safety Group (Vice Chair and Secretary).
 He is Secretary for the Healthy Homes and Buildings Group, and Treasurer for the Fuel Poverty and Energy Efficiency Group and also the South West Rail Group.
 He is a member of the Ocean Conservation Group, The Minimum Unit Pricing of Alcohol Group and the Great South West Alliance group.

-In 2019, he was re-elected to Parliament, increasing his majority from 312 to 4,284.

-His top areas of focus are tackling climate change and protecting biodiversity and the environment.
-This includes the development of the ‘WR2020 Project’ a woodland recovery project which has the aim of planting 20,000 trees in West Cornwall by the end of 2020.
-The project is set to improve air quality and create healthy environments for people to enjoy.
+At the 2019 general election, Thomas was again re-elected, with an increased vote share of 49.3% and an increased majority of 4,280.

 He backed Penny Mordaunt in the leadership contests in 2022.